extratone/aerodrome/.github/ISSUE_TEMPLATE/docs.md

 ---
 name: Docs
 about: Documentation!
 Specifically, documentation that is not related to Editorial Git or this repo's configuration.
 title: ''
-labels: 'documentation'
+labels: documentation
 assignees: extratone

 ---